lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 (*-N4*) for image conversion tasks: this is a good choice on a quad-core processor when high CPU utilization is expected.
 For dealing with huge images, we also increased Haskell GC allocation area up to *128Mb* (*-A128m*) to possibly minimize frequency of GC calls.
-Directives *limit_req_zone* and *limit_req* must effectively limit number of client requests to protect CPU from very high load: one request per second with maximum burst of *4* requests seems to be a good choice when expecting huge images.
+Directives *limit_conn_zone* and *limit_conn* must effectively limit number of simultaneously processed client requests to the number of CPU cores (*4*) in order to protect CPU from overloading.

 In location */convert/topng*, directive *client_max_body_size* declares that all requests whose bodies exceed *20Mb* will be rejected.
 Directive